This classic apple pie recipe features a sweet apple filling packed inside a delicious flaky pie crust. The perfect pie for fall or Thanksgiving!

 - Whisk together the egg and milk until well combined.
 Brush on top of the pie and around the edges.
 Sprinkle with coarse sugar if desired.

-- Bake in the lower third of the oven at 400°F for 20 minutes, then reduce oven temperature to 375°F and bake for an additional 35-40 minutes or until the top of the pie is golden brown and the filling is bubbly.
-Cover the edges of the pie with a pie crust shield as needed to prevent excess browning.
+- Bake in the lower third of the oven at 400°F (204°C) for 20 minutes, then reduce oven temperature to 375°F (190°C) and bake for an additional 35 to 40 minutes or until the top of the pie is golden brown and the filling is bubbly.
+Cover the edges of the pie with a pie crust shield if needed to prevent excess browning.
 You may also cover the top of the pie with aluminum foil to prevent it from browning too much before it's finished baking.

-- Once the pie is finished baking, remove from the oven, and set on a wire rack to cool completely.
+- Once the pie is done baking, remove it from the oven, and place it on a wire rack to cool completely.
 Once cooled, slice and enjoy!